• Skip to primary navigation

 Now that you have all this delicious roasted garlic what are you going to use it in?

-The short answer, any recipe you use garlic in, you can more than likely use roasted garlic instead.
+The short answer is that in any recipe you use garlic, you can more than likely use roasted garlic instead.
 Some of my favorite recipes to add this to are my Creamy Roasted Garlic Parmesan Pizza Sauce and my Three Cheese Alfredo Sauce.

 There is no wrong way to use delicious homemade roasted garlic.